deepmodeling/DeePTB/README.md

 - **Community**

-    DeePTB joins the DeepModeling community, a community devoted of AI for science, as an incubating level project.
-To learn more about the DeepModeling community, see the [introduction of community](https://github.com/deepmodeling/community).
+    DeePTB joins the DeepModeling community, a community devoted to AI for science, as an incubating level project.
+To learn more about the DeepModeling community, see the [introduction to the community](https://github.com/deepmodeling/community).

 - **Contributing**